WS Display Settings (Updated!)

-WS Display Settings is a command line tool with optional GUI to save and restore Windows display settings to and from file as well as adjust the monitor brightness/contrast/color settings itself.
-Quickly create multi-monitor setups.
-Make presets for laptop, tv, monitor and beamer and switch between different display configurations.
-It can save and restore the exact binary representation of the current Windows display settings.
-Included is a simple system tray menu that makes using the utility easy.
+WS Display Settings is a tool to save and apply Windows display settings to and from file as well as adjust the monitor's brightness/contrast/color settings itself.
+You can easily manage multi-monitor setups and make presets for laptop, tv, monitor and beamer and switch between different display configurations.
+It can save and restore the exact representation of the current Windows display settings.
+Included is a system tray menu (with shortkeys) that makes using the utility easy.
 It also features functionality to save and restore the window arrangement across displays (position, size and window state) and handy window layout management features.

 FREE FOR PERSONAL NON-COMMERCIAL USE ONLY

 A commercial license is needed for usage in an organization or company.
 Buying a license is a welcome 'thank you' message to us!
 The commercial version does not display the usage-terms pop-up message and has a few exclusive PRO-features.
 The paid version also comes with a silent msi-setup so deployment in a company environment is .
 It is licensed per computer.
 Only $ 6.95 (€ 6.00).
 Volume licensing is available.

 Save & load Display Settings

 Easily save current display settings to file or restore previously saved presets.